How to manage multiple Webflow forms with Make (Integromat)?

 1. Introduction

 When you have multiple forms on your Webflow website, managing submissions can become complex and tedious.
 However, with the help of Make, an automation service based on Integromat, you can simplify and centralize the management of these forms.
-In this article, we'll show you how to use Make to effectively manage multiple Webflow forms and automate the processing of submissions.
+In this article, we'll show you how to use Make to efficiently manage multiple Webflow forms and automate the processing of submissions.

 2. What are Make and Integromat?